Eaglebrook School: History

 Eaglebrook School was founded in 1922 by Howard Gibbs, a friend of Headmaster Frank Boyden of Deerfield Academy.
-Gibbs, who graduated from Amherst, envisioned a younger boy's boarding school that allowed boys to develop their innate abilities, discover new interests, and gain confidence.
+Gibbs, who graduated from Amherst College, envisioned a younger boy's boarding school that allowed boys to develop their innate abilities, discover new interests, and gain confidence.

-Thurston Chase, an Eaglebrook teacher and Williams College graduate, took over the school after Mr. Gibbs' unexpected death.
+Thurston Chase, an Eaglebrook teacher and Williams College graduate, took over the school after Gibbs' unexpected death.
 Student enrollment was expanded, and the school grew to include a gymnasium, tennis courts, a learning center, a science building, and four new dormitories.

-After Thurston Chase's retirement, his son, Stuart Chase, became the headmaster.
+After Chase's retirement, his son, Stuart Chase, became the headmaster.
 The school continued to grow as it bought 500 adjacent acres and added new playing fields, a track, a ski area with snow making and chair lift, a swimming pool, and two new dormitories.

 In 2002, Andrew Chase, son of Stuart and Eaglebrook's former director of development, became the current headmaster.

 The campus has undergone extensive massive upgrades since the mid-1990s.
 Baines House and the Thurston C. Chase Learning Center have been renovated.
-The Schwab Family Pool, and the McFadden Rink at Alfond Arena and a new track and field facility have been built in the late 1990s.
+The Schwab Family Pool, and the McFadden Rink at Alfond Arena and a new track and field facility were built in the late 1990s.
 Two new dormitories, Kravis House and Mayer House, were completed in the early 2000s.
 In 2007, a major renovation was undertaken on Flagler House, Halsted House, and Taylor House.
-The Learning Center was also extensively renovated at that time.
+The Learning Center was also extensively renovated then.
 During the summer of 2010, the Sports Center was renovated, adding two new international squash courts, bringing the total to six, a new student lounge and student fitness room, and a 50-kilowatt solar panel system on the roof of the gym.
 The Edward P. Evans Academic Center for Science, Art, and Music, was opened in 2017.

 Governance

-Eaglebrook is owned by the Allen-Chase Foundation, a nonprofit educational trust.
-The foundation receives gifts from parents, friends, and alumni of the school and uses those gifts to enhance facilities, create endowed chairs for many faculty positions, provide a fund for professional development, and maintain a scholarship program.

-Dormitories

-Dorms at Eaglebrook are a critical part of the community experience.
-They are distinct communities within the greater Eaglebrook community and compete in inter-dorm competitions such as Field Day and Winter Carnival.
-Most dorms house students from all forms, with the exception of Eagle's Nest, which only houses 5th and 6th form (8th and 9th grade) students.
-In addition, day students (those who do not live on campus) are associated with one of the dorms on campus and join advisory groups for home nights, biweekly events in which students don't have homework and instead spend the night eating and socializing with their assigned advisor and fellow students.